sian-chen/PyTorch-ECGAN/README.md

 ```

 ## Examples
-The ``src/exp_configs`` directory contains all config files used in our experiments.
+The ``src/configs`` directory contains config files used in our experiments.

 To train and evaluate ECGAN-UC on CIFAR10:
 ```